What is Cloud ERP?

 One client who utilizes an on-premise ERP program needed more dynamic reporting that would be accessible by their remote sales team.
 Here, we integrated their on-premise legacy ERP system with Power BI, a cloud-based data visualization tool, using relational data that updates in real-time.

 Other hybrid cloud solutions involve running a traditional “on-premise” accounting system in a hosted environment such as Amazon Web Services or Microsoft Azure, using a Citrix or remote desktop application to login.

 A true cloud program is one that was designed from the ground up to be a web-enabled system.

 Cloud security is a hot topic as more business move their operations to the cloud.
-The reality is the cloud is just as secure if not more then your own on-site data center.
+The reality is the cloud is just as secure, if not more, than your own on-site data center.
 With the cloud, you have large data hosts such as Amazon Web Services, Microsoft Azure, Google Cloud, and other providers using their resources to ensure their servers are secure.
 These large companies are managing your servers so you can pivot your IT resources and let them focus on other places of your business.

-ERP vendors take additional precautions with security in addition to the data host providers.
-We’ve discussed and written a lot about cloud security with Acumatica over the years and Why Acumatica is more secure.
-A huge advantage with Acumatica is that you can’t get more secure then Amazon Web Services (AWS), which is the SaaS cloud Acumatica chooses to deploy on.
-Also, if you’re more comfortable hosting with a particular cloud service provider, or on your own private server Acumatica gives you the flexibility to do that as well.
+Cloud ERP vendors take additional precautions with security in addition to the data host providers.
+We’ve discussed and written a lot about cloud-based ERP security with Acumatica over the years and Why Acumatica is more secure.
+A huge advantage with Acumatica is that you can’t get more secure than Amazon Web Services (AWS), the SaaS cloud Acumatica chooses to deploy on.
+Also, if you’re more comfortable hosting with a particular cloud service provider or on your private server, Acumatica gives you the flexibility to do that as well.

 Deployment and Licensing Options